§ Verifiable Trust v4 Specification

 § [VT-JSON-SCHEMA-CRED-W3C] Verifiable Trust Json Schema Credential

-To provide cryptographic evidence that data stored in a VPR (e.g., a credential JSON Schema) is authored and controlled by the Ecosystem that operates the corresponding Trust Registry, the Ecosystem controller of the Trust Registry issues a VTJSC (which is a JSON Schema Credential) after creating the CredentialSchema entry in the VPR.
+To provide cryptographic evidence that data stored in a VPR (e.g., a credential JSON Schema) is authored and controlled by the Ecosystem that governs it, the corporation controlling the Ecosystem issues a VTJSC (which is a JSON Schema Credential) after creating the CredentialSchema entry in the VPR.

-The Json Schema Credential MUST be issued using the Ecosystem DID recorded as the Trust Registry’s Ecosystem identifier in the VPR, and MUST reference the corresponding CredentialSchema entry.
+The Json Schema Credential MUST be issued using the Ecosystem DID recorded in the VPR and MUST reference the corresponding CredentialSchema entry.

 A VTJSC MUST include, at a minimum, the following attributes: